zzaimeche/saltwikiclone/Workflow.md

 * Fix for it is in the upstream and reviewed _there_ by the upstream developers.
 * [Test case is provided](#writing-salt-toaster-tests) (default).
 Exceptionally, if test case cannot be provided because of a good reason, the support team **must** agree on it.

-Note: no need to send the patch upstream to a branch, which is no longer supported by the upstream.
+All _reviews and discussions_ about the patch and PR should happen with the upstream and accepted there, **never** in openSUSE GitHub branch, unless test is missing or upstream no longer supports that branch.

-All _reviews and discussions_ about it should happen with the upstream and accepted there, **never** in openSUSE GitHub branch, unless test is missing or upstream no longer supports that branch.
+In case your patch is against upstream-unsupported version, open a PR in openSUSE GitHub branch and discuss it there.

 # Setting patch priority